Lake Terrace Cherries Central Otago June- Sept 2018

-- To be effective in a cherry orchard environment Heat Ranger will need the nozzle angle of decline increased from 1.5 degrees to 3 degrees to improve penetration to the whole of the bud protection zone from 0.7 to 2.5m.
+- To be effective in a cherry orchard environment Heat Ranger will need the nozzle angle of decline increased from 1.5°C to 3°C to improve penetration to the whole of the bud protection zone from 0.7 to 2.5m.

 - Because of the greater crop/air volume compared with vineyards and the greater number of trunks, branches and overhead obstructions, the effective range is reduced from 250m back to about 200m (13 hectares).

 - The automatic start temperature was set at +1oC, based on a sensor located 3m above ground level.
 This difference, compared with crop height at about -1oC, delayed the start for the blanket of warm air to cover the crop.
 Despite this the machine raised the crop height temperatures which were significantly colder (-1oC), but still achieved satisfactory results.